 In theory, you can but some dentists do not recommend it.
 It is best to replace your existing bonding with a veneer.
 This will ensure a seamless fit and provide more protection for your tooth.

 Tooth Bonding Before & After

-In the above image the upper right canine and lateral teeth were worn down, damaged by teeth grinding.
+In the above image, the upper right canine and lateral teeth were worn down, damaged by teeth grinding.
 Dr. Sowell used direct tooth bonding to restore the teeth, matching the anatomy and color of her natural teeth.
-The repair to her canines and lateral is undetectable and blend seamlessly with her natural smile.
+The repair to her canines and lateral is undetectable and blends seamlessly with her natural smile.